Helping the Hungry at Lent

 About ashleealleycrawford

-I am the Clergy Recruitment and Development Coordinator for the Great Plains United Methodist Church.
+I am the Associate Director for the Office of Clergy Excellence in the Great Plains United Methodist Church.
 I particularly enjoy helping people see what God is calling them to do and knowing how to respond to that.
-I'm an ordained deacon in the UMC.
-When I'm not deacon-ing, I run, or read, or spend time with family or friends.
+I'm an ordained elder in the UMC and love to talk all things discipleship, crochet, flowers, family, and friends.

 This entry was posted in Uncategorized and tagged , .
 Bookmark the permalink.